sandredd/cs404.1-1/program2.md

 Before beginning on this assignment, make sure to read the abstract `Sort` class:

-- Java: `java/src/edu/berkeley/cs/sort/Sort.java`
+- `java/src/edu/berkeley/cs/sort/Sort.java`
-- Python: `python/src/sort/sort.py`

 Within this file, there are some already implemented methods you can use while completing your implementations.

 Shellsort has already been implemented for you:

-- Java: `java/src/edu/berkeley/cs/sort/Shell.java`
+- `java/src/edu/berkeley/cs/sort/Shell.java`
-- Python: `python/src/sort/shell.py`

 Quicksort has already been implemented for you:

-- Java: `java/src/edu/berkeley/cs/sort/Quick.java`
+- `java/src/edu/berkeley/cs/sort/Quick.java`
-- Python: `python/src/sort/quick.py`

 Selection Sort
 --------------